 Press Win + R on the keyboard to open the Run window.
-In the Open field type “dfrgui” and press Enter on the keyboard or click OK.
+In the Open field, type “dfrgui” and either press Enter on the keyboard or click OK.

-Windows Explorer from Windows 7 or the File Explorer from Windows 8.1 and Windows 10 are convenient ways to start the defragmentation utility.
+Windows Explorer from Windows 7 or the File Explorer from Windows 10 and Windows 8.1 are convenient ways to start the disk defragmentation utility.
 Type dfrgui in the address bar and press ENTER on the keyboard.

-The executable file for the defragmentation tool is found in the System32 subfolder of the Windows folder.
-You need to identify the file dfrgui.exe and then double-click or double-tap on it.
+The executable file for the disk defragmentation tool is found in the System32 subfolder of the Windows folder.
+You need to identify the file dfrgui.exe and then double-click or double-tap it.

-We have given you a wide range of options for starting the defragmentation utility so that you can select the best method suitable to your needs.
-What is your preferred method to start Defragment and Optimize Drives or Disk Defragmenter?
+We have given you a wide range of options for starting the disk defragmentation utility, so that you can select the best method suitable to your needs.
+What is your preferred way to start Defragment and Optimize Drives or Disk Defragmenter in Windows?
 Let us know with a comment below.